Faculty member poses outdoors.

 Kari Barber is a journalist and an award-winning documentary filmmaker.

-Barber’s documentary Struggle & Hope was broadcast nationally on public television as part of the series America ReFramed.
-The film screened at festivals internationally starting with a world premiere in Cannes, France at the Festival International du Film Panafricaine and winning numerous awards including an “Award of Excellence” from the Broadcast Educational Association.
+Her feature-length documentary Struggle & Hope was broadcast nationally on public television as part of the America ReFramed series.
+The film’s world premiere was in Cannes, France at the Festival International du Film Panafricaine.
+It was chosen for an “Award of Excellence” from the Broadcast Educational Association.
 The film follows the stories of residents and descendants who are trying to save and preserve historically all-black towns in Barber’s home state of Oklahoma.
-Struggle & Hope was awarded development funding from ITVS, the leading documentary film funder and distributor for public media.
-Along with the feature-length documentary, Barber also produced a participatory website which won “Best in Competition” at the Broadcast Education Association in 2016 and was named “Curator’s Choice” at the International Digital Media and Arts Association’s iDEAS Exhibition in 2015 and held live screening and discussion events in five of the remaining historically all-black towns.
+Struggle & Hope received development funding from ITVS.
+Barber also produced a participatory website for the project which won “Best in Competition” at the Broadcast Education Association.

 In 2020 Barber was named Best Nevada Filmmaker by the Dam Short Film Festival for her short documentary on education, Rainshadow.
 The film was also named Best Nevada Film by the Nevada Women’s Film Festival.